 Snow chains may only be mounted on the front wheels and only on the following tire/rim combinations:

 If possible, use fine-mesh snow chains that include a chain lock no larger than 11 mm (approx. 7/16 in).
+Low-profile chains help reduce the risk of contact with nearby vehicle components, but they still must match the approved tire and rim combination exactly.

 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility for more information about wheel, tire, and snow chain sizes.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+This is especially important before buying chains, because clearance can vary depending on tire size, rim design, and vehicle equipment.

 If using snow chains, remove the wheel covers and rim accent rings before mounting the snow chains.
 However, the wheel bolts must be covered with caps for safety reasons.
 Caps can be obtained from an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.